 - Free to use

 “We are delighted to release this critical tool at a time when job seekers face unprecedented labour market shifts and accelerated industrial digitalization.
-This tool is a critical first step for job seekers to map their career journey while opening the prospects for unemployed and underemployed Canadians to transition to growth sectors of the economy” Namir Anani, ICTC President & CEO
+This tool is a critical first step for job seekers to map their career journey while opening the prospects for unemployed and underemployed Canadians to transition to growth sectors of the economy,” said Namir Anani, ICTC President and CEO.

 Watch for the news release of ICTC’s Skill-to-Job Matching Tool in the coming weeks.